KxSystems/docs/docs/wp/rt-tick/index.md

 It took 9639 milliseconds to process over a quarter of a million updates, where each update had two records.
 Therefore, the average time taken to process a single two row update is 34 µs – over thirty times slower than RDB.

-We can conclude that there was a significant difference in performance in processing updates across the various real-time subscribers.
+We can conclude that there was a significant difference in performance in processing updates across the various RTEs.
 However even in the worst case, assuming the TP updates arrive no more frequently than once every 100 µs, the process should still function well.

 It should be noted that prior to this experiment being carried out on each process, all tables were emptied.

 ## Conclusions

-This white paper explained the inner workings of the standard real-time database subscriber as well as an overview of the rest of the kdb+tick environment.
+This white paper explained the inner workings of the standard RDB as well as an overview of the rest of the kdb+tick environment.
 The white paper then detailed examples of customizing the RDB to achieve useful real-time analytical behavior.

-It’s important when building a custom RTS to consider the performance implications of adding complexity to the update logic.
+It’s important when building a custom RTE to consider the performance implications of adding complexity to the update logic.
 The more complex the definition of `upd`, the longer it will take to process intraday updates or replay the TP logfile.
 In the case of intraday updates, it is important to know the frequency of TP updates in order to know how much complexity you can afford to build into your `upd` function.

 It is the aim of the author that the reader will now have the understanding of how a kdb+tick subscriber can be built and customized fairly easily according to the requirements of the system.